Back

 Additional features

-That’s all for the essential features for your social media app.
+That’s all for the essential features of your social media app.
 But there are still some less conventional features left for you to consider.
 Some of them aren’t implemented in Instagram yet, so they might give you a competitive edge.

 All-new formats